With False Friends Like These, Who Can Notice Mistakes?

-\paragraph{Performance of PGD-AT and TRADES.} Table~\ref{tab:at-resnet18-xxx} reports the results of PGD-AT and TRADES on CIFAR-10, CIFAR-100 and Tiny-ImageNet.
-We observe that the robustness of the models against hypocritical perturbations is better than the naturally trained models in Section~\ref{sec:hyp-examples-exps}, so is their robustness against adversarial perturbations.
+Table~\ref{tab:at-resnet18-xxx} reports the results of PGD-AT and TRADES on CIFAR-10, CIFAR-100 and Tiny-ImageNet.
+We observe that the robustness of the models against hypocritical perturbations is better than the naturally trained (NT) models in Section~\ref{sec:hyp-examples-exps}, so is their robustness against adversarial perturbations.
 Nevertheless, there are still a large amount of misclassified examples that can be perturbed to be correctly classified.
 For example, the \textsl{Quality} (PGD-AT) model on CIFAR-10 exhibit 96.92\% accuracy on hypocritically perturbed examples, while its clean accuracy is only 84.08\%.
 Results on SVHN are deferred to Appendix~\ref{app:omit-figure} Table~\ref{tab:at-resnet18-svhn-full}, and similar conclusions hold.